The Website Owners Guide

 - Don't just list the keywords, but equally don't waffle too much.
 Keep it to the point!

-- At the very least make sure your homepage has a good title which includes keywords.
+- At the very least make sure your homepage has a good page title which includes keywords.

 Editing the Page Title in the SilverStripe CMS